dajo51/relaxedbase/README.md

 # relaxedbase

 This project was created in the Relaxdays Code Challenge Vol. 1.

 See https://sites.google.com/relaxdays.de/hackathon-relaxdays/startseite for more information.

-Our participant IDs in the challenge were: CC-VOL1-27 & CC-VOL1-61
+Our participant IDs in the challenge were: CC-VOL1-27, CC-VOL1-61

+Demo video under realeases.

 To build: